glFusion/searcher/README.md

 ## Configuration
 ### Main Settings
 #### Minimum Word Length to Consider
 Enter the minimum number of letters to be considered a "word".
-Words with less than this number of letters will not be added to the index.
+Words with fewer than this number of letters will not be added to the index.

 Default: 3